September 15, 2021

 Now let's work on the next part which is the following:

 Each peer object stores the details of individual participants in the room.
-You can checkout the full interface of HMSPeer in our api-reference docs.
+You can check out the full interface of HMSPeer in our API-reference docs.

 Now to know the peer who's speaking we use selectDominantSpeaker